narenpi/narenpi.github.io/index.markdown

 layout: page
 ---
 Hello there!
 I am Narendran.
 I recently graduated from Indian Statistical Institute, Kolkata, with a Master's degree in Mathematics.
-Currently  I'm interested in reading about homotopy theory and K-theory.
+Currently I'm interested in reading about stable homotopy theory, category theory, K-theory.
 I'm on the market for Ph.D programs in Mathematics.